UiL-OTS-labs/jspsych-uil-template-docs/README.md

 Auditory Lexical Decision w/ Visual Prime         | https://web-experiments.lab.hum.uu.nl/audlexdec-vp/          |
 Auditory Lexical Decision w/ Visual Masked Prime  | https://web-experiments.lab.hum.uu.nl/audlexdec-vp-vm/       |

-(\*) These demo's may _not reflect the most recent states_ of the Github repositories.
+(\*) These demos may _not reflect the most recent states_ of the Github repositories.
 Typically, they are not often updated to do so.

 # General Overview (draft)